-Why it's smarter to stay in the Paris climate deal
+Why quitting the Paris climate deal is a bad idea

 "In withdrawing," Steer adds, "he would relinquish U.S. leadership."

-Trump might fulfill a campaign pledge by leaving the Paris Agreement, but he would also undermine his "America First" pledge by weakening the country's prestige and influence.
+Trump fulfills a campaign pledge by leaving the Paris Agreement, but he also undermines his "America First" pledge by weakening the country's credibility and influence.
 And that's hardly the only way this move could backfire on its supporters.
 They, like everyone else, must eventually hand over the Earth to their children and grandchildren.
-And even if they don't feel the effects of climate change in their own lifetimes, it's unlikely this decision won't one day catch up to their progeny.
+And even if they don't feel the effects of climate change in their own lifetimes, it's unlikely this dawdling won't one day catch up to their progeny.

 While leaving the Paris Agreement is widely seen as a blunder, there are still reasons to be optimistic about the agreement itself, with or without U.S. participation.
-Not only are other countries now on a clear path to reining in their CO2 emissions, but this kind of political posturing is unlikely to fully derail recent progress in the U.S., either.
+Other countries remain on a clearer path to reining in their CO2 emissions, and the leadership void left by the U.S. can be filled by China, Europe and others.
+Plus, this kind of political posturing is unlikely to fully derail recent progress in the U.S., either.
 According to Todd Stern, the former chief U.S. climate negotiator who played a key role in creating the Paris deal, there's already too much momentum.

 "In the United States, the already strong efforts of our states and cities will loom even larger, demonstrating to ourselves and the world our commitment to confront climate change," Stern writes in the Atlantic.
 And along with action from cities, states, businesses and investors, he adds, the American public also "needs to ramp up even more, to stay engaged or get engaged, and make clear to politicians at every level that rejecting strong climate action will cost them on election day."